 Provided that you get the OK from your doctor and there's nothing else wrong except for swollen ankles themselves, there are several things you can do to either reduce the symptoms or prevent them from occurring altogether.
 Wearing compression socks are one of the easiest ways to reduce swelling, as they keep the skin tight and balanced, reducing the possibility that fluid can get stopped at a pinch point along the way.

 Epsom salt is another alternative that many people turn to in order to prevent swollen ankles from occurring.
 Simply soak your feet and ankles for 15-20 minutes in a cool, Epsom-salt bath to relieve the pain.
 Alternatively, you can also try taking 200 to 400g magnesium supplements daily in order to decrease the amount of water you may be retaining, which helps with pain.
+As with any new type of medication or supplement, it's best to ask your doctor first to make sure it won't complicate other issues.

+One of the best things you can do to prevent swelling in the first place is to get a regular amount of exercise.
 Since fluid builds up due to a more stagnant flow, keeping your body active and moving will help reduce the pressure on your vascular system.
 Moreover, a focus on exercise will also further encourage weight loss, which can reduce swelling as well.

 One extra thing you can do is to elevate your feet every night for an hour or so, either against the wall or on a raised ottoman.
 Learning various yoga poses could be a fun way to implement this elevation into your normal routine.
+The complications that can arise from swollen ankles can be numerous, primarily due to the decreased level of blood flow through the body.

+Further issues can range anywhere from increased swelling in other places, a redness or gentle warmth, chest pain that can last anywhere from sixty seconds to several minutes, fainting spells or dizziness, and outright confusion.
 The decreased blood flow results in lower oxygen levels to all parts of the body as well, so you could feel chest pain similar to what one would have if they are experiencing a heart attack.

 Complications from swollen ankles are not normally fatal, but if left untreated, they can cause problems in other parts of the body that could be very serious.
-If you’re at all worried about the symptoms you are experiencing as a result of swollen ankles, consult a physician.
+If you're at all worried about the symptoms you are experiencing as a result of swollen ankles, consult a physician.
+The remedies for swollen feet as described below are not a substitute for a licensed medical professional, and the key in any situation is early detection.

-Regardless, if you see swelling that is sudden and severe, it’s best to get it checked out.
+If you experience any of the symptoms described above, particularly those that deal with the heart and head, could have secondary issues that are tough to diagnose, and could extend further than simple ankle swelling and pain.
+Regardless, if you see swelling that is sudden and severe, it's best to get it checked out.
 Though some remedies for swollen feet can work if applied properly, if the swelling is as a result of some major trauma, then you should also seek medical attention immediately.

 For instance, if you have recently been in a car accident or suffered from a fall, internal clotting can build up on the site of the injury and travel to other areas.
 The same goes if you've suffered a sports injury recently.
 Moreover, if your swelling is localized, and only occurs in one leg and noticeably painful as compared to the other side, or comes alongside pale skin that feels cool to the touch, that could indicate a decrease in blood flow.